AISHELL-4: An Open Source Dataset for Speech Enhancement, Separation, Recognition and Speaker Diarization in Conference Scenario: Introduction

 To help with the data insufficiency problem, several relevant datasets have been collected and released~\cite{chen2020continuous,watanabe2020chime,janin2003icsi,mostefa2007chil,renals2008interpretation}.
 However, most of the existing datasets suffer from various limitations, ranging from corpus setup such as corpus size, speaker \& spatial variety, collection condition, etc., to corpus content such as recording quality, accented speech, speaking style, etc. Meanwhile, almost all public available meeting corpus are based on English, which largely limits the data variation for meeting transcription systems.
 As each language possesses unique properties, the solution for English based meeting is likely to be sub-optimum for other languages.

-In this work, in order to boost the research on advanced meeting transcription, we design and release a sizeable collection of real meetings, namely AISHELL-4 dataset.
-AISHELL-4 is a Mandarian based corpus, containing 118 hours of meeting recording, using a 8-channel microphone array.
-The corpus is designed to cover a variety of aspects in real world meetings, including diverse recording conditions, various number of meeting participants and overlapped ratios.
-High quality transcriptions on multiple aspects are provided for each meeting sample, allowing the researcher to explore different aspects on meeting processing.
+In this work, in order to boost the research on advanced meeting transcription, we design and release a sizeable collection of real meetings, namely AISHELL-4\footnote{http://www.aishelltech.com/aishell\_4} dataset.
+AISHELL-4 is a Mandarian based corpus, containing 120 hours of meeting recording, using an 8-channel microphone array.
+The corpus is designed to cover a variety of aspects in real world meetings, including diverse recording conditions, various numbers of meeting participants and overlapped ratios.
+High quality transcriptions on multiple aspects are provided for each meeting sample, allowing the researcher to explore different aspects of meeting processing.
 A baseline system is also released along with the corpus, to further facilitate the research in this complicated problem.

-The rest of the paper is organized as follows.
-In Section 2, we overview the existing datasets for meeting transcription task.
-In Section 3, we give detailed introduction of the AISHELL-4.
-Section 4 describes the baseline system, results and analysis on AISHELL-4.
-And we draw the conclusion in Section 5.